 Anderson police following leads into New Year's Eve death of local rapper 'Little Devin'

 Jan.
-4—ANDERSON — The Anderson Police Department is following leads in the homicide investigation of Devin Swain on New Year's Eve.
+5—ANDERSON — The Anderson Police Department is following leads in the homicide investigation of Devin Swain on New Year's Eve.

-Swain, 24, of Anderson, was a locally known rapper that went by the name "Little Devin."
+Swain, 24, of Anderson, was a locally known rapper who went by the name "Little Devin."

 The initial dispatch call was for a home invasion robbery in the 1700 block of Lockerbie Court.

-As officers arrived on the scene, they discovered a man with injuries to his chest, according to a news release.
+As officers arrived, they discovered a man with injuries to his chest, according to a news release.

 Officers attempted CPR, and medics transported the man to a local hospital, where he later died from his wounds.